Is Roku cheaper than cable?

 Q: What is Roku?

-A: Roku is a streaming device that allows you to access various streaming services and channels on your television.
+A: Roku is a streaming device that allows users to access various streaming services and channels on their television.

 Q: Are there any monthly fees for using Roku?